Method 1 – Counting Red Color Cells

 End Function

-- Now, come back to the worksheet and create the Color and Total Salary in Red Cells section.
+- Create the Color and Total Salary in Red Cells section on the worksheet.

 - Input Red color in the Color section.